JarukitMan/tush/README.md

 5. => -- Append to file, adds the left side to the end of the file named the right side of the piper. `echo "\nAnother Line" => hello.txt, cat hello.txt`
 6. & -- Sends a job to the background, not waiting for it to be over before accepting the next input. `echo theBeeMovieScript.txt & vim`

+Pipers are basically whatever ; > >> <<< were in bash.
+I don't know their names.
+They should behave the same in which expressions that contain errors are skipped while the rest of the program is executed normally.

 #### Operator precedence.
 High to low.

 1. Closure